ProxyKit/ProxyKit/README.md

  1. `context.ForwardTo(upstreamHost)` is an extension method over the `HttpContext` that creates and initializes an `HttpRequestMessage` with the original request headers copied over and returns a `ForwardContext`.
- 2. `Execute` forwards the request to the upstream server and returns an `HttpResponseMessage`.
+ 2. `Send` Sends the forward request to the upstream server and returns an `HttpResponseMessage`.
  3. The proxy middleware then takes the response and applies it to `HttpContext.Response`.